Electrical Engineering Program

 - Student Advisor: 110 Packard, email@example.com, 725-3799

 The mission of the Department of Electrical Engineering is to augment the liberal education expected of all Stanford undergraduates, to impart a basic understanding of electrical engineering built on a foundation of physical science, mathematics, computing, and technology, and to provide majors in the department with knowledge of electrical engineering principles along with the required supporting knowledge of mathematics, science, computing, and engineering fundamentals.
 The program develops students’ skills in performing and designing experimental projects and communicating their findings to the scientific community effectively.
-Students in the major are required to select one sub-discipline for specialization.
-Choices include bio-electronics and bio-imaging, circuits and devices, computer hardware, computer software, music, signal processing, communication and controls, photonics, solid state and electromagnetics, and energy and environment.
+Students in the major are required to select one disciplinary area for specialization.
+Choices include (I) Hardware and Software Systems, (II) Information Systems and Science, and (III) Physical Technology and Science.
 The program prepares students for careers in government agencies, the corporate sector, or for future study in graduate or professional schools.

-The Departmental requirements for a BS degree in Electrical Engineering include a core set of courses required of every major and a set of specialty areas from which one sequence must be chosen.
+The Departmental requirements for a BS degree in Electrical Engineering include a core set of courses required of every major and a set of disciplinary areas from which one sequence must be chosen.
 Each program of study is also expected to include physics as part of science, and calculus, linear algebra, and ordinary differential equations as part of mathematics.
-The math requirement also includes a course in basic probability and statistics (40 minimum required).
+The math requirement also includes a course in basic probability and statistics (minimum 40 units required of math and science combined).
 Specific math and science requirements for EEs are listed below.
-Other program requirements detailed below include Technology in Society (one course) and one and one half years of Engineering Topics (60 minimum required), which include Engineering Fundamentals and Depth, which in turn includes a selection of electrical engineering core courses, a specialty sequence, electrical engineering electives, and a design course from an approved list.
+Other program requirements detailed below include Technology in Society (one course) and one and one half years of Engineering Topics (minimum 60 units required), which includes Engineering Fundamentals, Core EE courses, Disciplinary Area, and Electives.
+Each Disciplinary Area requires 4 courses, specifically: 1 WIM/Design course, 1 Required course, and 2 disciplinary area elective courses.
 To be considered electrical engineering courses, courses must either be listed in the Stanford Bulletin as EE courses or as EE Related courses (courses considered by the Department of EE to be programmatically equivalent to EE courses).The design course is intended to culminate the substantial design experience distributed throughout the curriculum.
 Students are required to pass a writing-intensive course (WIM) within their major (those who double-major will have to take two WIM courses).

 To place the requirements in context, sample programs of study are given which satisfy all requirements for the BS degree in EE on the 4-Year Plans page of this site.
 Students with advanced placement will have greater freedom in course selection than is shown in the program examples.
 Those considering studying at one of the foreign centers should consult the Bing Overseas Studies Program office as soon as possible, for this will add constraints in program planning.
 All students are expected to consult their faculty advisor, are encouraged to consult the Electrical Engineering Student Advisor in Packard 110; phone: (650) 725-3799, email: firstname.lastname@example.org, and may find it useful to consult other students when designing their program.